tsps40642/Statistics_in_Data_Science/3_hypothesis_testing.md

 1. Set up 2 competing hypotheses
     - H0: status quo, thing want to defeat, old one, etc.
     - Ha: the claim we want to establish
+    - Note that the hypotheses are for the process/population, so use the parameters, not statistics
 2. Sometimes how to to set up hypotheses might be tricky
     - e.g. we want to see whether the current strategy is useful or not